 Psammoma bodies are lamellated foci of calcification seen most frequently in papillary tumors, such as papillary carcinoma of the thyroid, and papillary cystadenoma of the ovary.
 Among brain tumors, meningiomas are the most likely to show psammoma bodies.

 Rosenthal bodies (or Rosenthal fibers) are elongated, eosinophilic structures composed of heat-shock proteins and ubiquitin.
-They are seen in pilocytic astrocytomas, areas of long-term gliosis, and areas of reactive brain adjacent to craniopharyngiomas.
+They are seen in pilocytic astrocytomas, areas of long-term gliosis, and in Alexander disease.

-Pick bodies are cytoplasmic neuronal inclusions containing tau protein seen in Pick disease, a degenerative disorder of the central nervous system.
+Pick bodies are cytoplasmic neuronal inclusions containing tau protein.
+They are seen in Pick disease, a degenerative disorder of the central nervous system.

 Call-Exner bodies are collections of neoplastic granulosa cells surrounding fluid-filled spaces in ovarian granulosa cell tumors.